pharris-trinity/CASA-1/README.md

     * Key files: All Frontend files requiring a full refresh instead of an overlay.
 (Login.js is the beginning)
 3. Implement Semi-automatic pulling of data from National Database to enable Cybertexas to setup teams for new seasons easier
     * Key files: server.js, Admin.js
+4. Mentor Home Table should moved to the Admin Page.
+It should not be inside the Mentor Page

 <br>